 For millennia, food plants have been domesticated, selected, exchanged, and improved by farmers in traditional ways, within traditional production systems.
-This process has been hugely accelerated and focused by scientific crop improvement, leading to such historic achievements as the Green Revolution and the steady rise in yields since then.
+This process has been hugely accelerated and focused by scientific crop improvement, leading to such historic achievements as the Green Revolution and the steady rise in yields since the 1960s.
 Half of the increase in food production globally can be attributed to genetic improvement.

-Recognition of the significance of crop diversity to our future is perhaps most clearly epitomized by the agreement of a global treaty addressing the issue, the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), which came into force in 2004.
+Recognition of the significance of crop diversity to our future is perhaps most clearly epitomized by the agreement of a global treaty addressing the issue – the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), which came into force in 2004.
 This provides a legal structure for how crop diversity is conserved and made available for food and nutritional security.

-- 2.5 By 2020, maintain the genetic diversity of seeds, cultivated plants and farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at the national, regional and international levels, and promote access to and fair and equitable sharing of benefits arising from the utilization of genetic resources and associated traditional knowledge, as internationally agreed
+- 2.5: By 2020, maintain the genetic diversity of seeds, cultivated plants and farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at the national, regional and international levels, and promote access to and fair and equitable sharing of benefits arising from the utilization of genetic resources and associated traditional knowledge, as internationally agreed

-- 2.a Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries and landlocked developing countries, in accordance with their respective programmes of action.
+- 2.a: Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries and landlocked developing countries, in accordance with their respective programmes of action.

 Climate change and the future of crop diversity